JaneliaSciComp/SongExplorer/README.md

 ### Locally ###

 When running locally DeepSong uses a custom job scheduler to manage the resources required by different commands.
-So that multiple tasks can be performed simultaneously without overwhelming your workstation, you must list its specifications in "configuration.pysh":

-    $ grep -A4 \'local configuration.pysh
-    # specs of the 'local' computer
-    local_ncpu_cores=12
-    local_ngpu_cards=1
-    local_ngigabytes_memory=32

-On Mac and Windows specify only the subset of resources you have allocated to the virtual machine (e.g. with `singularity --vm-cpu` on Mac).

-Similarly, for each kind of task, you must specify how much of those resources it requires.
+This permits doing multiple things at once, as well as queueing a bunch of jobs for offline analysis.
+For each kind of task, you specify how much of your computer's CPU, GPU, and RAM it requires.
 Here, for example, are the settings for training a model locally:

     $ grep train_ configuration.pysh | head -8
     train_gpu=1